Student support over the summer

 If you have any IT queries over the break, .

-The IT Support Centre, including the Kilburn Building in-person support desk, is open throughout the summer break as normal from 8am to 5pm, Monday to Friday, excluding the bank holiday of Monday, 25 August.
-If you need help outside of these times, you can use the 24/7 phone line or the 51福利社 portal.
+The IT Support Centre, including the Main Library in-person support desk, is open throughout the summer break as normal from 8am to 5pm, Monday to Friday, excluding the bank holiday of Monday, 31 August.
+If you need help outside of these times, you can use the 24/7 phoneline or the .

 - Call 24/7 IT Support – 0161 306 5544